-In general, all new motor vehicles and vehicles brought into Ireland are subject to Vehicle Registration Tax (VRT) and must be registered with the Revenue Commissioners.
-If you are moving to Ireland or are already living here and you are importing a car or other vehicle, you will need to do 3 things before you can drive your vehicle in Ireland:
+In general, all vehicles brought into Ireland are subject to Vehicle Registration Tax (VRT) and must be registered with Revenue.
+If you are moving to Ireland or are already living here and you are importing a car or other vehicle, you will need to do 4 things before you can drive your vehicle in Ireland:

 All motorists are required to carry a valid driving licence with them at all times when driving in Ireland.
 Driving licences include full licences, international driving licences and Irish learner permits.